INN/docs/manifesto/readme.md

 A happy team has fun together.

 - We'll share recipes and music and GIFs
-- We'll meet in person at least two times a year (probably more) to work together in the same space
+- We'll meet in person at least two times a year (probably more) to work together in the same space, share meals and spend time together as a time
 - We'll keep INN weird

 ### Diversity
 As we hire and grow, we want our team to represent the diverse population we work with.
 This means a diversity of ideas, perspectives, genders, race, orientations, socioeconomic class, and more.

 - We will hire well-rounded people who have full lives outside of work
-- When hiring, we will post jobs publicly and leave them open long enough to recruit a more diverse pool of candidates
+- When hiring, we will post jobs publicly and leave them open long enough to recruit a more diverse pool of candidates (see also: [guidelines for job postings](/staffing/job-descriptions/readme.md))
 - We'll proactively reach out to people in less-represented communities
 - We'll be committed to gender parity in staffing and salaries
 - We'll talk about it publicly and hold ourselves and others accountable for making things better